seanelvidge/England-football-results/README.md

 | Tier | numerical representation of the tier which the match was from: 1, 2, 3 or 4, where "1" is the top tier (integer) |

-# England League Point Deductions (EnglandLeaguePointDeductions.csv)
+# English Team Point Deductions (EnglishTeamPointDeductions.csv)

 A comma (",") delimited csv file of all point deductions (and in two cases, additions), with reasoning, applied to English football league teams.